Stefanie Pesendorfer: 2019–2020 season

 Competing on the Junior Grand Prix, Pesendorfer placed eleventh at JGP France and seventeenth at JGP Russia.
 Making her debut in international senior competition, she competed at three events on the Challenger series, placing ninth at Nebelhorn Trophy, eleventh at the Nepela Memorial, and fifteenth at the Golden Spin of Zagreb.

 Placing second at junior nationals for the second consecutive season and then winning bronze in her senior national debut, Pesendorfer finished the season with a fifteenth-placed finish at the 2020 World Junior Championships.

 2020–2021 season

 Debuting at the 2020 CS Nebelhorn Trophy, an event attended only by European skaters due to pandemic-related travel restrictions, Pesendorfer placed twelfth.

 2021–2022 season

 Pesendorfer placed sixteenth at the 2021 CS Lombardia Trophy.
 She went on to win the bronze medal at two minor internationals and finish fifteenth at the 2021 CS Cup of Austria before winning the Austrian national title.
 She was nevertheless not named to the Austrian Olympic team, but made her World Championship debut, finishing thirty-second.

 2022–2023 season

+Beginning the season on the Challenger circuit, Pesendorfer finished in eighth place at both the 2022 CS Nebelhorn Trophy and the 2022 CS Nepela Memorial, before coming tenth at the 2022 CS Ice Challenge.
+She won medals at a number of other minor internationals, and took the bronze medal at the Austrian championships.

+2023–2024 season

+Competing at the 2023 CS Nebelhorn Trophy, Pesendorfer came in twelfth place.
+Going on to compete at the 2023 CS Budapest Trophy, Pesendorfer placed fourteenth in the short program but withdrew prior to the free skate.
+She subsequently competed at the 2023 NRW Trophy where she would place fourth.

+At the 2024 Austrian Championships, Pesendorfer won the silver medal behind Olga Mikutina.
+She then closed the season by finishing fifth at the 2024 Dragon Trophy.

+2024–25 season

+In August 2024, it was announced that Pesendorfer had left her longtime coaches, Denise Jaschek and Markus Haider, and moved to Oberstdorf, Germany, to train with Niko Ulanovsky and Ria Schiffner.

-Beginning the season at the 2022 CS Nebelhorn Trophy, Pesendorfer finished in eighth place.
+Beginning the season at the 2024 Trophée Métropole Nice Côte d'Azur in mid-October, Pesendorfer finished fourteenth.
+She followed this by placing seventh at the 2024 Santa Claus Cup.

+In December, Pesendorfer competed at the 2025 Austrian Championships, where she finished fourth.
+She was selected to compete at the 2025 European Championships.
+In January, she won the bronze medal at the Bavarian Open before going on to compete at the European Championships the next week, where she placed twenty-third overall.

+She finished the season by winning gold at the 2025 Merano Ice Trophy.